edmond-chow/Complex/README.md

 # Complex
-A library that helps you to evaluate Complex, Quaternion, and Octonion, it also provides you 3 particular classes for vectors as a part of these numbers, Vector1D, Vector3D, and Vector7D respectively.
+A library that offers you three specific classes for vectors which are Vector1D, Vector3D, and Vector7D as the orientation component of Complex, Quaternion, and Octonion.
-Furthermore even more higher dimensional Numbers is provided.
-As you can see, it lets you to have Sedenion, Pathion, Chingon, Routon, Voudon, and so on.
+Even higher dimensional Numbers lets you use Sedenion, Pathion, Chingon, Routon, Voudon, and so forth.
-So you'll feel uplifted with it!
+Thus, it will make you feel better!